MuhammedImdaad/effective-CPP/README.md

     * Item 49: Understand the behavior of the new-handler
     * Item 50: Understand when it makes sense to replace new and delete
     * Item 51: Adhere to convention when writing new and delete
+    * Item 52: Write placement delete if you write placement new